Short-circuit logic: Free short-circuit logic

 \subsection{A generic definition of short-circuit logics}

-We define short-circuit logics using \emph{Module algebra}~\cite{BHK90}.
-Intuitively, a short-circuit logic is a logic that implies\footnote{Or, if one prefers the semantical point of view, ``satisfies''.} all consequences that can be expressed in the signature $\{\tr,\neg,\leftand\}$ of some \CP-axiomatization.
-The definition below uses the export-operator $\Box$ of module algebra to define this in a precise manner, where it is assumed that $\CP$ satisfies the format of a module specification.
-In module algebra, $S\export X$ is the operation that exports the signature $S$ from module $X$ while declaring other signature elements hidden.
+We define short-circuit logics using notation from \emph{Module algebra}~\cite{BHK90}.
+Intuitively, a short-circuit logic is a logic that implies\footnote{Or, if one prefers the semantical point of view, ``satisfies''.} all consequences of some \CP-axiomatization that can be expressed in the signature $\{\tr,\neg,\leftand\}$.
+For example, in \CP\ extended with negation and the axiom that defines negation in terms of the conditional, that is,

+we can derive $\neg\neg x=x$, as was stated in Section~\ref{subsec:defop}.
+Our definition below uses the export-operator $\Box$ of module algebra to express this state of affairs in a concise way: in module algebra, $S\export X$ is the operation that exports the signature $S$ from module $X$ while declaring other signature elements auxiliary.
 In this case it declares conditional composition to be an auxiliary operator.

 \begin{definition} A \textbf{short-circuit logic} is a logic that implies the consequences of the module expression

 \end{definition}